Service providers working with IP networks are very clear that the Border Gateway Protocol, or BGP, is the most...

-complex and difficult to configure Internet protocol.
+complex and difficult-to-configure internet protocol.
 Its emphasis on security and scalability makes it essential, however.
-This guide offers you a detailed look at how and why BGP-enabled routers in core networks exchange information securely with several hundred thousand IP prefixes, as well as simple and advanced approaches for troubleshooting connectivity problems.
+This tutorial gives you a detailed look at how BGP works, and offers simple and advanced BGP troubleshooting options, so your BGP-enabled routers can exchange information securely with several hundred thousand IP prefixes and keep the internet running.

 All other routing protocols are concerned solely with finding the optimal path toward all known destinations.
 BGP cannot take this simplistic approach because the peering agreements between ISPs almost always result in complex routing policies.
 To help network operators implement these policies, BGP carries a large number of attributes with each IP prefix, for example: